Two adults and two children found dead in possible murder-suicide in NYC

 The deceased are a man aged 41, a 40-year-old woman, a one-year-old boy and his three-year-old sibling.
 There were conflicting media reports over whether the three-year-old was a girl or a boy.

-NBC News said the adults had suffered trauma wounds to their necks and that the children had sustained trauma injuries to their bodies.
+NBC News said the adults had suffered trauma wounds to their necks and said the children had sustained trauma injuries to their bodies.
 CBS New York said the four had suffered stab wounds.
+The New York Times, quoting an internal police report, said that three knives were found at the scene.

 A police spokesperson told NBC: “I’m not sure how those injuries were sustained.
 That is part of an ongoing investigation.
 It was possibly a murder-suicide, but that’s not been definitively determined yet.”